h3abionet/h3agwas/README.md

 ## 8.5 Other container services

 We hope to support Singularity soon.
-We are unlikely to support udocker soon [for the reasons discussed here.](https://www.nextflow.io/blog/2016/more-fun-containers-hpc.html$).
+We are unlikely to support udocker unless Nextflow does.
+See this link for a discussion https://www.nextflow.io/blog/2016/more-fun-containers-hpc.html

 ## 8.6 Running on Amazon EC2